jk10274/work/README.md

-# work
+# My personal work 🪄
-My personal work 🪄
+Just a few things to remind back.